AMartins87/py_man/README.md

 ## **CREDITS**
 - Thanks to Code Institute for the deployment terminal
--
+- Huge thanks to my mentor Maria Hynes who again provided with amazing support and encouraged me throughtout the whole project
-- Thanks to tutors from Tutor Support - namely Sean and John for guiding me through my issues with repetitive characters not being counted into the masked word and huge thanks to Igor who helped me find a bug in my while statement logic.
+- Thanks to tutors from Tutor Support - namely Sean and John for guiding me through my issues with repetitive characters not being counted into the masked word and big thanks to Igor who helped me find a bug in my while statement logic in my play() function.

-- I used **w3schools** and **docs.python** which helped me understand Python functions and method better.
+- I used **w3schools** and **docs.python** which helped me understand Python functions and methods better.

 - I used colors from [GeeksforGeeks](https://www.geeksforgeeks.org/print-colors-python-terminal/) to implement red, green and yellow colors to differentiate between correct and incorrect input.

-- **CODE**
+### **CODE**
 - Code from function delete_last_line() was specifically written for my need by a felow coder on stackoverflow.com as I have tried various solutions to what I wanted to achieve and nothing has worked.
 I commented the relevant code in my *run.py* file.